-At the end of 2022, loan-backed covered bonds issued in the Norwegian market amounted to NOK 19.8 (18.6) billion.
-New issues in 2022 totalled NOK 4.2 (5.5) billion.
-Buybacks of previous issues amounted to NOK 3.0 (4.4) billion.
+In the Norwegian market, covered bonds secured against loans to the local government sector amounted to NOK 19.4 (19.8) billion at the end of 2023.
+New issues in 2023 totalled NOK 6.0 (4.2) billion.
+Buybacks of previous issues amounted to NOK 6.4 (3.0) billion.
 No bonds were issued outside Norway.
 KLP Kommunekreditt AS has achieved the best rating for its borrowing programme.

 The bonds are backed by the Company's lending activity.
 Loans to enterprises have to be guaranteed by municipalities or county authorities under the provisions of the Local Government Act, by the Norwegian government or by a bank.
 They must be unconditional and cover both repayments and interest.
-In 2022, the Financial Supervisory Authority of Norway approved the Company's programme for issuing 'premium' covered bonds (OMF Premium).

-The Company's debt to credit institutions at the end of the year comprised internal financing from KLP Banken AS in the amount of NOK 1.7 (0.8) billion.
+The Company's debt to credit institutions at the end of the year comprised internal financing from KLP Banken AS in the amount of NOK 0.7 (1.7) billion.